DOORM4T/foundry-digitalocean/README.md

  $ ./backup-from-droplet.sh
 ```

-You can also use any other manual method to get your data (e.g. `scp`, `rsync`, etc.) if you know what you're doing.
+You can also use any other manual method to get your data (e.g. `scp`, `rsync`, etc).
 You can find your FoundryVTT data on the droplet at `/home/foundry-user/foundry/data`.

+Note that DigitalOcean has Droplet transfer limits, so you may want to be careful about how much data you transfer or else you may be charged per GB over the limit.
+Keep an eye on your DigitalOcean dashboard & billing details!

 ### Destroying the infrastructure